corrode/corrode.github.io/content/blog/prototyping/index.md

 > Rust pushes back when you change your mind because the type system is very strict.
 > On top of that, getting your idea to compile takes longer than in other languages, so the feedback loop is slower.

-I've found that developers new to Rust often share this preconception.
+I've found that developers not yet too familiar with Rust often share this preconception.
 These developers stumble over the strict type system and the borrow checker while trying to sketch out a solution.
 They believe that with Rust you're either at 0% or 100% done (everything works and has no undefined behavior) and there's nothing in between.